canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

    generated only in the first boot of the instance.
    The check for the instance type is performed by is_classic_instance() method.

+ * For EC2 instances with multiple network interfaces (NICs) attached, dhcp4 will be enabled to obtain the primary private IPv4 address of those NICs.
+   Wherever dhcp4 or dhcp6 is enabled for a NIC, a dhcp route-metric will be added with the value of ``<interface_num + 1> * 100`` to ensure dhcp routes on the primary NIC are preferred to any secondary NICs.

 .. vi: textwidth=78